 Driving around large trucks is known to lead to dangerous accidents.
 The FMCSA stated that 72 percent of people killed in truck accidents were individuals in other vehicles driving close to the large trucks.
 Therefore, extra precautions are necessary when sharing the road with truckers.
 This will help minimize the chances of an accident occurring.

-There are also many stressors and challenges that may be factors of why truck drivers are not getting enough rest.
+Some stressors and challenges may be factors of why many truck drivers are not getting enough rest.
 Some of these stressors include pressures from their employers to get their jobs done quickly, the lack of respect from other drivers on the roads, health problems from sitting for long periods, loneliness from being away from their families, and irritability from lack of sleep.

 Other alarming statistics are that 27 percent of truck drivers stated that they live with insomnia, 64 percent said that it has become normal for them to feel fatigued on an everyday basis, and 18 percent of truckers have fallen asleep while driving a big rig at least once in their driving career.